Shivsoni64/Flipkart_clone/README.md

 ## Contact

-If you have any questions, feedback, or suggestions regarding this project, please feel free to contact Kunal at kunalkhandekar010@gmail.com
+If you have any questions, feedback, or suggestions regarding this project, please feel free to contact shiv at shivssoni55@gmail.com

 ## Note